Learning Decentralized Linear Quadratic Regulators with $\sqrt{T}$ Regret: Problem Formulation and Preliminary Results

 Thus, considering any $i\in\V$ and any $t\in\Z_{\ge0}$, the state information that is available to the controller corresponding to $i\in\V$ is given by

 where $\V_i\triangleq\{j\in\V:D_{ij}\neq+\infty\}$.
 In the sequel, we refer to $\I_{t,i}$ as the {\it information set} of controller $i\in\V$ at time $t\in\Z_{\ge0}$.
 Note that $\I_{t,i}$ contains the states of the subsystems in $\V$ such that there is sufficient time for these state values to reach subsystem $i\in\V$ at time $t\in\Z_{\ge0}$, in accordance with the sparsity and delay constraints described above.
-Now, based on the information set $\I_{t,i}$, we define $\CS(\I_{t,i})$ to be the set that consists of all the policies $u_{t,i}$ that map the states in $\I_{t,i}$ to a control input at node $i$.
+Now, based on the information set $\I_{t,i}$, we define $\pi_i(\I_{t,i})$ to be the set that consists of all the policies $u_{t,i}$ that map the states in $\I_{t,i}$ to a control input at node $i$.

-Similarly to \cite{lamperski2015optimal,ye2021sample,yu2022online}, we assume throughout this paper that for any $i\in\V$, it holds that $D_{ij}\le1$ for all $j\in\CN_i$, where $\CN_i$ is given in Eq.~\eqref{eqn:system for node i}.
-This assumption says that the state of subsystem $i\in\V$ is affected by the state and input of subsystem $j\in\V$, if and only if there is a communication link with a delay of at most $1$ from subsystem $j$ to $i$ in $\G(\V,\A)$.
+Similarly to \cite{lamperski2015optimal,ye2021sample,yu2022online}, we make the following assumption on the information structure associated with system~\eqref{eqn:system for node i}.
+Later in Section~\ref{sec:extensions}, we will show how to extend our analysis to the setting when Assumption~\ref{ass:info structure} does not hold. \begin{assumption} For any $i\in\V$, it holds that $D_{ij}\le1$ for all $j\in\CN_i$, where $\CN_i$ is given in Eq.~\eqref{eqn:system for node i}. \end{assumption} The above assumption ensures that the state of subsystem $i\in\V$ is affected by the state and input of subsystem $j\in\V$, if and only if there is a communication link with a delay of at most $1$ from subsystem $j$ to $i$ in $\G(\V,\A)$.
 This assumption ensures that the information structure associated with the system given in Eq.~\eqref{eqn:system for node i} is {\em partially nested} \cite{ho1972team}, which is a condition for tractability of decentralized (or distributed) control problems that is frequently used in the literature (e.g., \cite{lamperski2015optimal,shah2013cal} and the references therein).
 This assumption is also satisfied in networked systems where information propagates at least as fast as dynamics.
 To illustrate the above arguments, we introduce Example~\ref{exp:running example}.

 \begin{example} Consider a directed graph $\G(\V,\A)$ given in Fig.~\ref{fig:directed graph}, where $\V=\{1,2,3\}$ and each directed edge is associated with a delay of $0$ or $1$.
 The corresponding LTI system is then given by